 Student Ethnicity.
 Figure 4 shows that Asian and White, non-Hispanic students were more likely to score in Demonstrating Readiness than their Black, non-Hispanic, American Indian or Alaskan Native, Multiracial and Pacific Islander peers.
-All Ohio kindergarteners who are nonwhite, non-Hispanic, with the exception of children who are Asian; were more likely to be Approaching Readiness, while children who were Hispanic were almost equally as likely to be either Approaching or Emerging Readiness at the start of their kindergarten year.
-The "Other" category in this and future graphs is for children whose demographic data was missing or not reported by districts.
+All Ohio kindergarteners who are nonwhite, non-Hispanic, except for children who are Asian; were more likely to be Approaching Readiness, while children who were Hispanic were almost equally as likely to be either Approaching or Emerging Readiness at the start of their kindergarten year.
+The "Other" category in this and future graphs represents children whose demographic data was missing or not reported to the Ohio Department of Education.

 Figure 4.
-Performance Levels by Ethnicity Statewide KRA 2014 - 2015 Results
+Performance Levels by Ethnicity Statewide KRA 2016 - 2017 Results

 Gender.
 Looking at the statewide KRA data by gender, Figure 5 shows that girls were more likely than boys to be Demonstrating Readiness, while boys were more likely to start kindergarten Approaching Readiness.
-Other denotes when the specific demographic data were not reported for the student(s).
+Other denotes when the specific demographic data were not reported to the Ohio Department of Education.

 Figure 5.
-Performance Levels by Gender Statewide KRA 2014 Results
+Performance Levels by Gender Statewide KRA 2016 Results